babylon-runtime/babylon-runtime.github.io/_pages/cheatsheet.md

 ## Nota bene

 - if a patch on a element seems to be not applied, check if the same element is patch elsewhere
+- you get a `SyntaxError`: you probably forget a `,` somewhere in your patchs